hackclub/hackclub/playbook/workshops/remote_control/README.md

 See the above code working in [this JS Bin](http://jsbin.com/fawuda/111/edit?js,console).

 You can start to do more advanced logic like implementing a chat bot.

+# Feedback!

+We would <3 your feedback on how we can improve this workshop!
+Please help future hackers have a better experience by leaving feedback [here](https://docs.google.com/forms/d/1IxbiDtyP-UOx3hRGu3o2I-iVll95xQ6I_pW8JS3TZ2k/viewform)?entry.1677546962=The+remote+control+workshop.